skyzh/core-os-riscv/README.md

 make docs
 ```

 I'll continuously add Rust-specific implementations and how I made this project into documentation.
-Highlights are shown below.

-* `Process` takes full ownership of pagetable, context and trapframe.
-* `fork` implementation.
-* Use `include_bytes!` to embed `init` binary into kernel.

 ## Roadmap